 - Check the control panel display for any messages.
 If there is a message, refer to the diagnostic section on that model spa.
 There you will find the meaning of the message and what action is to be taken. - 2.
-If there is no message on your control panel, check and reset the GFCI and house breaker.
+If there is no message on the control panel and the control panel is completely dark (off), try to reset the GFCI breaker.